michaelbarton/survey-website/content/markup/thank-you.markdown

 We are also collecting a separate list of bioinformaticians on twitter and their homepages.
 If you would like to be included in this list please add your details here.
-Again this data will also be released for the benefit of the community.
+This data will also be released for the benefit of the community.

 Thank you again.